 The Anderson is quite rare.
 I have only seen one – mine.
 I know a couple of other collectors have one but haven’t seen them.
 Plus mine is brand new in a brand new box.
 Value is inestimable since there aren’t any.
 You’d have to pay what the seller is asking.
 RR5

 If you don’t recognize this light, don’t feel bad.
-Nor did I until my good friend Karl, who sent it me, reminded me that this is the light held by Mike Nelson on the front cover of the German Sea Hunt comics.
-Recall that the German Sea Hunt comics used the Dell covers for most of their publications but the for the last issues they used another guy, name unknown.
+Nor did I until my good friend Karl, who sent it to me, reminded me that this is the light held by Mike Nelson on the front cover of the German Sea Hunt comics.
+Recall that the German Sea Hunt comics used the USA Dell covers for most of their publications but the for the later issues they used another guy, name unknown.
+You can read about this in Comics.
 This odd Mike Nelson is holding this Mares Star flashlight light in issues #93, 98, 135 & 141.
 Obviously he likes this light and that makes it legitimate Sea Hunt memorabilia.

-This is a big light – over 19” long with a 5” diameter reflector, this thing make a better weapon than even the Mag Light!!
-It’s made by Mares in Italy and it takes 6, that’s 6, D Cells.
+At over 19” long with a 5” diameter reflector and holding 6 D-size batteries (Yes!
+I said 6!), this thing makes a better weapon than dive light!!
 On the bottom end is a large knob that turns in or out to power the light.

 I’ve no idea if this light is rare or not nor can I guess at a value.
 RR3

 Delta was a large, well-known company originally from Chicago but then from Marion, Indiana.
-They made special-purpose light from 1913 to 1964.
-Their products included light for horse-drawn buggies, for bicycles, for train and eventually for automobiles.
+They made special-purpose lights from 1913 to 1964.
+They made lights for horse-drawn buggies, for bicycles, for trains and eventually, for automobiles.
 During the war years, Delta made military lamps for the navy and this is one of those – the famous L4.
 This lamp was seen in several Sea Hunt episodes and it seems the writers had no end of ideas for its use.
-It was a hand carried lamp; it was mounted on the wall of a sunken ship; it was lowered into the water on a pole to provide light for Mike; it was used for underwater photography.
+It was a hand-carried lamp; it was mounted on the wall of a sunken ship; it was lowered into the water on a pole to provide light for Mike; it was used for underwater photography.

 These were very common just after the war but have now become collectibles.
 They’re not hard to find and sell for anywhere from $25 to $100 depending on condition.
 RR2